-- 14.46 The Community Infrastructure Levy (CIL) is a fixed rate tariff, charged per square metre of new development.
+- 14.50 The Community Infrastructure Levy (CIL) is a fixed rate tariff, charged per square metre of new development.
 CIL can be used to fund a wide range of infrastructure required to support development across the local authority area.
-It is not constrained in the way planning obligations that secure funding are limited by reference to a specific development. - 14.47 CIL was devised and introduced into legislation in 2010 to implement successive government's intentions to ensure that development contributes at least a reasonable proportion of funding towards of the cost of infrastructure needed to support implementation of Local Plans.
+It is not constrained in the way planning obligations that secure funding are limited by reference to a specific development. - 14.51 CIL was devised and introduced into legislation in 2010 to implement successive government's intentions to ensure that development contributes at least a reasonable proportion of funding towards of the cost of infrastructure needed to support implementation of Local Plans.
 In addition, legislation allows local communities to benefit directly from a share of any CIL charge received since a proportion of the Levy must be given to Town and Parish Councils in those locations where development occurs.
-That proportion increases in locations where a neighbourhood plan has been made.

-- 14.48 The Levy is viewed by the Council as a positive tool which could help support the delivery of the Local Plan and more particularly unlock opportunities for growth by helping to fund infrastructure required to support sustainable development.
-It can offer a fair, fast and transparent system for developers by giving certainty about development costs. - 14.49 The Infrastructure Delivery Plan identifies, where known, the funding required to deliver certain infrastructure projects including those necessary to secure implementation of the Local Plan.
+That proportion increases in locations where a neighbourhood plan has been made. - 14.52 The Levy is viewed by the Council as a positive tool which could help support the delivery of the Local Plan and more particularly unlock opportunities for growth by helping to fund infrastructure required to support sustainable development.
+It can offer a fair, fast and transparent system for developers by giving certainty about development costs. - 14.53 The Infrastructure Delivery Plan identifies, where known, the funding required to deliver certain infrastructure projects including those necessary to secure implementation of the Local Plan.
 Notwithstanding the projects and investments for which costs and likely available funding sources are unknown, it is apparent that there is a shortfall between the funding required to deliver infrastructure and that which is available, generally referred to as a 'funding gap'.
-It is a prerequisite to the introduction of CIL that a funding gap can be demonstrated. - 14.50 The CIL is currently subject to potential reform.
-A provisional appraisal on the possibility of introducing CIL has been included in the Whole Plan Viability Assessment that supports the Local Plan.
+It is a prerequisite to the introduction of CIL that a funding gap can be demonstrated. - 14.54 A provisional appraisal on the possibility of introducing CIL has been included in the Whole Plan Viability Assessment that supports the Local Plan.
 The Council will continue to investigate the viability and benefit of introducing CIL and would anticipate progressing with this matter following adoption of the Local Plan.
+Should a CIL charge be introduced in Northumberland, it will not replace planning obligation agreements.
+In broad terms developer contributions secured via planning obligation measures, while CIL would be implemented to address the broader impacts of development.
+In any instance the Council will ensure that the funding requirements of developer contribution agreements are distinct from and would not duplicate any CIL.